 COVID-19 Mental Health

-Supporting the Greater Manchester system
+Supporting the Greater Manchester system - this project has now completed.

 The COVID-19 crisis has presented challenges which will create additional pressure on mental health services from trying to support people already accessing services to dealing with new cases caused by people’s sense of loneliness and isolation as well as the impact on staffing levels.